 Hi, I'm Kara.

 Kara wants to know everything about everything, but especially about God.
-She looked high and low for a very long time before figuring out that to really know about God, you have to get to know God, and the only real way to do that is by accepting his invitation to know his son.
-Since making that decision, she’s gone to Mozambique and Guatemala on mission, made wonderful friends in the Venue, small groups, and Women's Bible Study, and (not so) secretly wishes to go to grad school for theology someday.
-When she’s not at the office making sure everyone's MyPathway records are up to date, you might find her reading, crocheting, or coordinating the chaos of her homeschooled kids, her husband, and their mini-zoo.
+She looked high and low for a very long time before finally understanding that to know anything about God, you have to get to know God, and the only real way to do that is by accepting his invitation to know his son.
+Since making that decision, she’s gone to Mozambique and Guatemala on mission, made wonderful friends all over Pathway, leads a Life Group, and finally started grad school studying Ministry and Theology at Bethel University!
+When she’s not at the office making sure everyone's records are up to date (she is our Church Management System Associate Director, after all), you’ll probably find her studying, listening to music, or coordinating the chaos of her husband and homeschooled kids and their mini-zoo.